openvinotoolkit/nncf/docs/accuracy_aware_model_training/EarlyExitTrainig.md

 This training loop supports any combination of NNCF compression algorithms.

 There are only two main parameters of Early-Exit training loop: `maximal_relative_accuracy_degradation` or `maximal_absolute_accuracy_degradation` - relative/absolute accuracy drop in percentage/in original metric with original, uncompressed model less than that is user tolerant.
-And `maximal_total_epochs` - number of training epochs, if the fine-tuning epoch reaches this number, the loop finishes the fine-tuning and return the model with the least accuracy drop.
+And `maximal_total_epochs` - number of training epochs, if the fine-tuning epoch reaches this number, the loop finishes the fine-tuning and returns the model with the least accuracy drop.
 Also, the user could specify `validate_every_n_epochs` - the parameter specifies across which number of epochs `Runner` should validate the compressed mode.